ARCHER2-HPC/archer2-docs/docs/user-guide/sw-environment.md

 These are described in more detail below.

+!!! tip
+    Lmod allows you to use the `ml` command.
+Without any arguments, `ml` behaves like `module list`; when a module name is speciied to `ml`, `ml` behaves like `module load`.

+!!! note
+    You will often have to include `module` commands in any job submission scripts to setup the software to use in your jobs.
+Generally, if you load modules in interactive sessions, these loaded modules do not carry over into any job submission scripts.

 ### Information on the available modules

+The key commands for getting information on modules are covered in more detail below.
+They are:

+ - `module list`
+ - `module avail`
+ - `module spider`
+ - `module help`
+ - `module show`

+#### `module list`

 The `module list` command will give the names of the modules and their versions you have presently loaded in your environment: